How to Protect Your Assets During Civil Disorders | PSA Insurance & Financial Services

-The recent riots and looting in Baltimore raised questions among my clients wondering about their personal safety as well as protection for their companies.
+The recent riots and looting across the U.S. raised questions among my clients wondering about their personal safety as well as protection for their companies.
 The vandalism, theft and curfew caused significant losses to both individuals and businesses.
 Unfortunately, civil disorder is becoming more common, it seems.
-We have witnessed 23 similar events over the last few years including the unrest in Baltimore, MD; Ferguson, MO; and Occupy Wall Street in New York, NY.
+We have witnessed many similar events over the last few years including the unrest in Baltimore, MD; Ferguson, MO; and Occupy Wall Street in New York, NY.

 These examples prompted me to discuss some practical risk and safety management tips you can easily follow prior and during an event to help you be more prepared to protect yourself, your assets and family.